papabaab/edacy-lycee-dakar/README.md

   > password: 'admin'
 ```
   2. then the admin has access to a list of classes on the left panel and its details on the right.
 There are buttons at the bottom left of the page if the admin wants to add a class or a student.
 On the details of each page, the admin can modify the details of the class, as well as the details of the students.
   3. To manipulate data in the app, you have to connect it download/clone the backend app and run it on the same local machine.
-[Link to backend server app](https://github.com/papabaab/api-edacy-lycee-dakar)
+[Link to backend server app](https://github.com/papabaab/api-lyceedakar-nestjs) which serves simultaneously a GraphQL api & a REST api (see installations)

 ## INSTALLATIONS
+1. Clone project
 ```
 git clone https://github.com/papabaab/edacy-lycee-dakar.git
 cd edacy-lycee-dakar
 npm install
-ng serve
 ```
+2. connect to REST OR GRAPHQL
+ - to connect to GraphQL api
+    > ng serve --configuration=graphql
+ - to connect to Rest api
+    > ng serve --configuration=rest

+- remarks: the default configuration is the development configuration which serves and connect to the rest api (view angular.json for more informations)

   ## TALENT INFORMATION
   ````